 Disney’s Mulan is the brand-new reimagining of the classic animated Disney movie and it is streaming exclusively on Disney’s new subscription streaming service, Disney+.

-You can stream Mulan with Disney Premier Access for an extra $29.99 and hundreds of other movies and shows on your computer, phone, tablet, smart TV or streaming device.
-If you extend past the free trial, the service costs $6.99/month.
+You can stream Mulan hundreds of other movies and shows on your computer, phone, tablet, smart TV or streaming device.
+The service costs $6.99/month.
 You may also opt for this discount bundle of Disney+, Hulu and ESPN+ for $12.99/month.

 - 1. Sign up for Disney+ here.
 An active Disney+ subscription is required.